molmodcs/PyDockStats/README.md

 ## Usage

-Run the script via the command line:
+Run the script via the command line where a data_file should follow the example above in a CSV format.

 ```bash
 python pydockstats.py -f data_file